AZNBennett/ACM-Challenge-1/README.md

 This project adapts the open-source [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) model for the task of video-based deepfake detection by implementing GRU with our frame analysis.

 The model processes multiple frames for each video, encodes the info with MiniGPT's architecture, and uses LoRA fine-tuning for binary classification (real vs fake).
-The model will also target

 > This repository includes modified source code originally licensed under the [BSD 3-Clause License](LICENSE.md) from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
 All original license terms and attributions are preserved.